-- 4.1.1 The Diocese of Saginaw promotes awareness of the warning signs of possible child sexual abuse and steps to prevent child sexual abuse.
-Safe Environment training is required for all active clergy and active lay ecclesial ministers, employees, and for volunteers who have contact with minors.
-All individuals, especially parents and guardians, are encouraged to receive Safe Environment training, even if they do not volunteer with children and youth in parishes and schools.
-Individuals who do not have contact with minors do not need to have Safe Environment training or a criminal background check.
-Nevertheless, their behavior must be consistent with the Code of Conduct. - 4.1.2 Safe Environment training is required for all individuals who have contact with minors, even if the contact occurs through other organizations, such as Boy or Girl Scouts, if the events occur on the property of, or are sponsored by, parishes and schools.
-Completed criminal background checks and acknowledgments of the Code of Conduct are also required. - 4.1.3 The Diocese requires Safe Environment training, offered by the Diocese of Saginaw, for all employees.
+4.1.1 The Diocese of Saginaw promotes awareness of the signs of child sexual abuse, the means by which offenders commit abuse, and steps to prevent child sexual abuse.3 Safe Environment training is required for all employees, and for volunteers who have regular or frequent contact with minors.
+All individuals are encouraged to receive Safe Environment training, even if they do not volunteer with children and youth in parishes and schools.
+Individuals who do not have regular or frequent contact with minors do not need to have the criminal background check and sign the Standards unless or until they volunteer with youth.

-6 The Diocese of Saginaw provides training that stresses the impact of abuse on victims and their families, teaches key points found in the Diocese of Saginaw Policy and Code of Conduct, describes the manner in which abuse is to be reported to law enforcement and to the Diocese, and emphasizes the protection of vulnerable adults.
-Links to current training schedule and related materials are found on the Diocese's Safe Environment webpage.
+3 Currently the Diocese of Saginaw utilizes VIRTUS [Protecting God's Children for Adults].
+VIRTUS training is supplemented in order to accent the impact of abuse on victims and their families, to teach key points in the Diocese of Saginaw Policy and Standards, to describe the manner in which abuse is reported to law enforcement and to the Diocese of Saginaw, and to emphasize protection of vulnerable adults.